The Yamaha Guitar is pricey, but they provide tremendous value, great sound and the quality is fantastic. A great Kids Guitar!

 Yamaha’s logo is a trio of interlocking tuning forks in a circle, it reflects the company's origins in the music industry.
 The logo was adopted in 1967 and it has had many variations over the years, it was standardized and has not varied since 1998.

-Yamaha introduced its first acoustic guitar in 1942 and now also produces many different electric and classical models, it’s acoustic now being a standard that other manufacturers aspire to match in quality.
+Yamaha introduced its first Yamaha acoustic guitar in 1942 and now also produces many different Yamaha electric and classical models of Guitar, it’s acoustic now being a standard that other manufacturers aspire to match in quality.
 They are well received in the global market and are recognized as an which delivers value.
 A few models are also regarded as the best sounding guitars at any price.
-So if you intend to purchase an acoustic guitar, you cannot miss with a Yamaha.
+So if you intend to purchase an acoustic guitar, you cannot miss with a Yamaha Guitar.
 Yamaha acoustic guitars for children tend to be the perfect musical instrument for a beginner, in fact, the company specializes in the miniature models.
-These guitars for kids are known to be very durable and great sounding.
+The Yamaha guitar known to be very durable and great sounding.